mojio/mojio-android-sdk/mojio-sdk-auth/README.md

   }
   ```

-  Otherwise the activity you set the IntentFilter on can get the data via getIntent().
+  Otherwise the activity you set the IntentFilter on can retrieve the data via getIntent() after it
+  has been started.

 ## License ##
     Copyright 2016 Mojio, Inc